 - 2 clicks: Ramping mode (press and hold from here to ramp up and ramp down)

 - 3 clicks: Lock-out mode

 - 2 clicks: Strobe and another double click for SOS

 - The A21 has a hidden ramping mode.
 From the OFF position you have to do a double click to enter ramping mode.
 Press and hold the switch to ramp output up and down.

 - Yes.
 The last used mode will be memorized.

 - Yes. from OFF: use a triple click to enter Lock-out mode.
 Another triple click to leave lock-out mode.

 The Wuben A21 was provided with a 21700 battery (4800mAh) and I would suggest keeping the battery inside the flashlight at all time.
 Why?
 Because the tailcap is really hard to unscrew, and the battery doesn’t fit 99% of the available chargers.
 I use the SkyRC MC3000 charger analyzer, but it doesn’t fit!
 The battery is too long.

 One thing that I am a little worried about is the parasitic drain.
-Parasitic battery drain is a continous slow discharge of the battery because the circuit is active.
-Usually electronics inside the flashlight use a very small amount of energy.
+Parasitic battery drain is a continuous slow discharge of the battery because the circuit is active.
+Usually, electronics inside the flashlight use a very small amount of energy.
 This will result in a faster discharge of the battery.

 I measured 56uA, which is 0.06 mA